Insect wing: Odonata

 The main veins and the crossveins form the wing venation pattern.
 The venation patterns are different in different species.
 There may be very numerous crossveins or rather few.
-The Australian Flatwing Damselfly's wings are one of the few veins patterns.
 The venation pattern is useful for species identification.
 Almost all Anisoptera settle with the wings held out sideways or slightly downward, however most Zygoptera settle with the wings held together, dorsal surfaces apposed.
 The thorax of Zygoptera is so oblique that when held in this way the wings fit neatly along the top of the abdomen.
 They do not appear to be held straight up as in butterflies or mayflies.
 In a few zygopteran families the wings are held horizontally at rest, and in one anisopteran genus (e.g. Cordulephya, Corduliidae) the wings are held in the typical damselfly resting position.
 Adult species possess two pairs of equal or subequal wings.
 There appear to be only five main vein stems.
 A nodus is formed where the second main vein (subcosta) meets the leading edge of the wing.
 In most families a conspicuous pterostigma is carried near the wing tip.
 Identification as Odonata can be based on the venation.
 The only likely confusion is with some lacewings (order Neuroptera) which have many crossveins in the wings.
 Until the early years of the 20th century Odonata were often regarded as being related to lacewings and were given the ordinal name Paraneuroptera, but any resemblance between these two orders is entirely superficial.
 In Anisoptera the hindwing is broader than the forewing and in both wings a crossvein divides the discoidal cell into a Triangle and Supertriangle.